paranormalKrono/pmi_study/README.md

 https://en.wikipedia.org/wiki/Julia_set
 ![alt text](readme_assets/Julia_set.png)
 4. Graphs: Transitive closure using Purdom algorithm
-5. Matrices and Geometry: calculating landscape surface area from digital elevation models by Jeff S. Jenness, an image with heights is used as input
+5. Matrices and Geometry: calculating landscape surface area from digital elevation models by Jeff S. Jenness, an image with heights is used as input (C#)

 ![alt text](readme_assets/Surface_area.png)
 6. Geometry: Algorithm for constructing an overlay of polygons and polyhedrons (Failure)